 I am an assistant professor at the Leiden Institute of Physics (LION), where I am a tenure-track principal investigator at the Applied Quantum Algorithms group.

-I am a postdoctoral researcher at the Theory Division of the Max Planck Institute of Quantum Optics, led by Prof. Dr. Ignacio Cirac.
-Since April 2017, I am a Marie Curie fellow.
-My research interests comprise entanglement theory, device-independent quantum information processing, quantum computation, quantum machine learning and tensor networks.
+My research interests comprise quantum algorithms, near-term implementations, device-independent quantum information processing, convex optimization, entanglement theory, quantum machine learning and tensor networks.
 In the Links section you can find my network of collaborators, and in the Pictures section some dear memories.

 Apart from Science, I have other interests.
 I am keen on programming algorithms and other stuff.
+I play violin since 1994: I have played in Vic Chamber Orchestra (OCV) and in Segle XXI Symphonic Orchestra.
+Currently, I am part of the Bruckner Akademie Orchester, taking lessons from Bavarian Radio Symphony Orchestra's maestro Michael Friedrich and Diogenes Quartett.
 I consider myself a quite devoted follower of the main religion in Catalunya.
-I play violin since 1994: I have played in Vic Chamber Orchestra and in Segle XXI Symphonic Orchestra.
-Currently, I am part of the Bruckner Akademie Orchester and I am taking lessons from Bavarian Radio Symphony Orchestra's first violin Michael Friedrich.
-And I am always ready for a LoL/CsGO casual match.
+Ah, and I am always ready for a LoL/CsGO casual match.